|

 Spiritual meaning |

-would be Christian.
-If the letter of Christian Science appears inconsistent,
+they would be Christian.
+If the letter of Christian Science appears

-they should gain the spiritual meaning of Christian Science, and then the
+inconsistent, they should gain the spiritual meaning of Christian Science, and

 Practical arguments |

-scientific methods of dealing with sin and disease is met by some thing
+methods of dealing with sin and disease is met by some thing practical, namely,

-practical, namely, the proof of the utility of these methods; and proofs are
+the proof of the utility of these methods; and proofs are better than mere

-regarding Christian healing?
-One, according to the commands of our Master,
+theories regarding Christian healing?
+One, according to the commands of our

-heals the sick.
-The other, popular religion, declines to admit that Christ's
+Master, heals the sick.
+The other, popular religion, declines to admit that

-religion has exercised any systematic healing power since the first century.
+Christ's religion has exercised any systematic healing power since the first

 |

-this work are "absolutely false, and the most egregious fallacies ever offered
+in this work are "absolutely false, and the most egregious fallacies ever

-for accept ance," is an opinion wholly due to a mishapprehension both of the
+offered for accept ance," is an opinion wholly due to a mishapprehension both

 inability to demon strate this Science.
 Without this understanding, no one is